Over the years one the most consistent questions I’ve had at events as well as seen on social media is “how much can you resize an embroidery design?”

 There is really only one thing you can control with regards to settings/properties within a running stitch, which is the stitch length.
 How far the needle travels between each stitch penetration.
 There is a minimum and a maximum, but please keep in mind that even these rules can change depending on the fabric type being applied too.
 The absolute minimum would be .5mm, which means the machine would stitch every half a millimeter… which is pretty small.

 We need to remember that embroidery machines like movement within the frame.
-If a needle stitches in the same place repeatedly you are pretty much guaranteed to get thread breaks, small stitches will assist in creating stitch intensive designs.
+If a needle stitches in the same place repeatedly you are pretty much guaranteed to get thread breaks.
+Also, small stitches will assist in creating stitch intensive (or “bullet proof”) designs.
 This is one of the biggest culprits of poorly digitized designs, way too many stitch penetrations too close together!

-One thing I love about the Hatch software is that it has safeguards automatically built in.
+One thing I love about the Hatch software (click here to download a 30-day free trial) is that it has safeguards automatically built in.
 The software has what is called a small stitch filter that automatically looks for any stitch penetrations that are under .3mm (default setting) and when you export your design to your desired machine format it will automatically get rid of any stitches that might cause problems.

 If .5mm is the absolute smallest then 1mm is safe and 1.5mm is what I personally aim for when I’m creating designs.
 I know a 1.5mm stitch will always embroidery smoothly on my machine without creating and hard stitches.
 Now that we’ve covered the minimum let’s look at the maximum.